anuraagbaishya/Utility-Scripts/README.md

 * A script to get xkcd comics
 * A script to check for arguments in a bash command with bash color definitions
 * A script for adding GPL text in all files of the project
+* A python 3 script to perform AES Encryption and Decryption

-###Please make sure you update the README after you add a script.
+### Please make sure you update the README after you add a script.
-###Please specify requirements for running the script as comments or in a separate file.
+### Please specify requirements for running the script as comments or in a separate file.

 It will be highly appreciated if you can create a README for every script with usage instructions.